APIs & Integration Strategy

 Microservices and API Management Platforms

-• Security and Resilience: necessary to protect your backend from people or applications not enabled to consume those APIs.
-When an API is opened for partners, its Microservices must be protected against peaks of transport, so that it is not out of service and, hence, it is necessary to have control of the traffic limit (Rate Limit and Spike Arrest) and size limit of the message body (Payload Size).
+• Security and Resilience: Protecting your backend from people or applications not enabled to consume those APIs is necessary.
+When an API is opened to integrate with partners, its Microservices must be protected against transport peaks so that it is not out of service.

 Arquitetura Microserviços e APIs